How the 2018 election results could affect your health

 The ruling is so vast many believe it will eventually be overturned — the Supreme Court has previously upheld the ACA's legality.
 Though the ruling will not currently have an effect on the health care system, it has further ignited the debate over health care.

-In case you missed it, the midterm elections happened Tuesday, and the results could impact your health.
+In case you missed it, the midterm elections happened in November, and the results could impact your health.
 Three states voted to expand Medicaid to cover more people and a change in the leadership of the House of Representatives may stifle attempts to repeal Obamacare.
 Here’s what you need to know.